labgrid-project/labgrid/doc/configuration.rst

 IMXUSBDriver
 ~~~~~~~~~~~~
-A IMXUSBDriver is used to upload an image into a device in the mxs USB loader
+A IMXUSBDriver is used to upload an image into a device in the imx USB loader
 state.
 This is useful to bootstrap a bootloader onto a device.

 Binds to: